Use of force: Nelson v. City of Davis (2004)

 On April 16, 2004, what was supposed to be known as the "biggest party in history" took place at the annual UC Davis picnic.
 Due to the large number of participants at this party, people began to illegally park their cars.
 Sgt.
 John Wilson demanded that officers start to issue parking tickets to the illegally parked cars.
 Tickets were also issued to the underage drinkers.
 Wilson called the owner of the apartment complex because of the disturbances that were being caused; loud music and the sounds of bottles breaking.
 Wilson was consented by the complex apartment owner to have non-residents to leave the complex.
-30 to 40 officers were rounded up with riot gear - including pepper ball guns - to try to disperse the crowd of 1,000 attendees.
+Thirty or forty officers were rounded up with riot gear – including pepper ball guns – to try to disperse the crowd of 1,000 attendees.
 The officers gathered in front of the complex where 15 to 20 students, including Timothy C. Nelson, were attempting to leave, but no instructions were given by the police.
 Officers began to fire pepper-balls, one of which struck Nelson in the eye.
 He collapsed immediately and was taken to the hospital much later on, where he suffered multiple injuries including temporary blindness and a permanent loss of visual acuity.
 He endured multiple surgeries to try to repair the injury.
 Nelson lost his athletic scholarship due to his injury and was forced to withdraw from UC Davis.
 The officers were unable to find any criminal charges against Nelson.
 The Ninth Circuit held that the use of force was unreasonable and the officers were not entitled to qualified immunity.